sheeshpalsinghsaini/ReactJS/README.md

         Use:
             * when page is load in some website pop-up show. so how to find reactJS that when show pop-up it simple check that prvious html is done then it show pop-up.----> for this use componentDidMount.

-            * it can listen from button that state is update or not.
+            * it can listen from button that state is update or not.    ----> componentDidUpdate.
-            * if we don't remove component then lots of garbae are containe in website. which slow our website.
+            * if we don't remove component then lots of garbae are containe in website. which make it slow our website.
             * when component remove then we get an event -------> componentWillUnmount

     These all life cycle method used inside component. it can be use with both class and function.

         When is run Life Cycle Method in React.
-            1. When Component is loaded.
+            1. When Component is loaded.    ----> componentDidMount
-            2. When Component is updated with state and props.
+            2. When Component is updated with state and props.  ----> componentDidUpdate.
-            3. When Component is removed.
+            3. When Component is removed.   -----> componentWillUnmount.

         Q. if we remove product and load again then new life cycle run or run previous life cycle.
-        Ans: after rmove component and load agin in this process complete life cycle run again.
+        Ans: after remove component and load agin in this process complete life cycle run again.